Gabriola Island Power and Sail Squadron Policy Manual

 2.5.2 The newsletter editor ensures that an outline list of events is included in Scuttlebutt in each edition – date, place, time and information of what the event is about.
 The given information should be sufficient, brief and clear and presented in an attractive manner.

-2.5.3 Bridge officers should ensure that notices ought to be sent out by the Communications Officer as soon as the event is set, preferably at least a month prior to the event.
+2.5.3 Bridge officers should ensure that notices should be sent out by the Communications Officer as soon as the event is set, preferably at least a month prior to the event.

 2.5.4 The Communications Officer should send out a reminder a week to 10 days prior, and again one to two days before the event.